 QuickBooks versions prior to 2016 are no longer supported by Intuit, and Treasury Software will not always be able to resolve integration issues.

 6. Have you or your administrator turned off access to the QuickBooks database?
 (To make changes, you will need to be in the QuickBooks company as the Admin and be in single-user mode.)

 From within QuickBooks, select from the main menu Edit > Preferences > Integrated Applications > Company Preferences.
 Verify that the checkbox to allow access remains checked.

 7. Are there duplicate 'Treasury Software' apps showing under the Integrated Applications?

 Occasionally, when QuickBooks is updated or you've done a new installation, a duplicate Treasury Software app is added to the Integration Applications list with a check-mark.
 You'll want to delete one of the Treasury Software apps showing, then uncheck 'Allow Access' on the other one--then click Properties, re-check "Allow access...", then OK, and OK--to reset the connection.
 Once in a while you will need to delete both Treasury Software apps that show with a check-mark, and run the re-integration wizard in Treasury Software entirely.

 8. Do you have proper security rights/permissions in QuickBooks to grant access?

-9. In the 2018 Enterprise version of QuickBooks, it is necessary for all listed users to have logged in with a password.
+9. In the 2018 Enterprise version of QuickBooks (and above), it is necessary for all listed users to have logged in with a password.
 If there are inactive users, they should be deleted.
-If an active user does not have a password, the administrator will need to assign one to them.
+If an active user does not have a password, the Admin will need to assign one to them.